 S.B.
-No. 1873 amends the Education Code regarding the suspension of students in public schools.
-The bill allows principals or administrators to suspend students for conduct outlined in the student code of conduct, specifying that students may be subject to either in-school or out-of-school suspension.
-The duration of out-of-school suspension is limited to a maximum of three school days, while in-school suspension has no time limit.
-Additionally, the bill introduces a new requirement for schools to establish a placement review committee that must evaluate a student's in-school suspension at least once every fifteen school days to assess their educational progress and determine the appropriateness of continued suspension.
+No. 1873 amends the Education Code regarding the suspension of students in public schools, specifically addressing in-school and out-of-school suspensions.
+The bill allows principals or administrators to suspend students for conduct outlined in the student code of conduct, with the notable insertion that students may be "subject to an in-school or out-of-school suspension."
+The bill establishes that out-of-school suspensions cannot exceed three school days, while in-school suspensions are not subject to any time limit.
+Additionally, a new provision requires that a school's placement review committee must review a student's in-school suspension at least once every fifteen school days to assess the student's educational progress and determine the appropriateness of continued suspension.

 Statutes affected: